kisakova/documentation/community/write.rst

 Headings
 ~~~~~~~~

-Use the following markup for the headings split your topic into secions, subsections, and more granular bits:
+Use the following markup for the headings to split your topic into sections, subsections, and more granular bits:

 Use an underline with =, -, ^, ~, " to mark up the sections.